It is impossible for most people to understand how a parent could deliberately kill their own child.

 Murray said that she gave birth alone in the bathroom and then hid the babies from her live-in boyfriend because he felt they could not afford any more children after the first two.
 However, Murray became pregnant five times in the following seven years.

-Her boyfriend claimed he had no idea about what was going on in his house, but it was revealed that he’d been sleeping only metres from the babies’ bodies.
+Her boyfriend claimed he had no idea about the notorious women’s doing and what was going on in his house, but it was revealed that he’d been sleeping only metres from the babies’ bodies.

 Melissa Drexler was only 18 when she gave birth in a bathroom stall at her senior prom.
 No one had any idea that she was pregnant.